 Now to add to this story and where these lines intersect and cross further.

-Roch Manitouabeouich was a Native who worked as a scout and interpreter for Olivier Le Tardif, who as we know was an agent for Samuel de Champlain representing la Compagnie des Cent-Associés involved in the fur trade.
+Roch Manitouabeouich was indigenous and he worked as a Scout and Interpreter for Olivier Le Tardif, who as we know was an agent for Samuel de Champlain representing la Compagnie des Cent-Associés involved in the fur trade.
 There is a heated debate whether he was Huron or Algonquin.
 He was also a friend to Le Tardif.
 As an Abenaki married to a Huron, it is likely that Manitouabeouich knew several native dialects, making him invaluable to Le Tardif who was himself an interpreter to Champlain and instrumental in expanding the fur trade in New France.
 Roch Manitouabewich had been converted to Christianity by the French missionaries.
 The baptismal ritual included the given Christian name of Roch, in honour of Saint Roch, the patron saint of dogs, falsely accused people, bachelors, and several other things.

-Roch and his wife, Oueou Outchibahanouk. had a daughter, the Jesuits baptized the baby girl with the name Marie and according to the records, Marie was an “Algonquin Manitouabe8ich Abenaquis”.
+Roch and his wife, Oueou Outchibahanouk had a daughter, the Jesuits baptized the baby girl with the name Marie and according to the records, Marie was an “Algonquin Manitouabe8ich Abenaquis”.
 Le Tardif became Godfather to the baby girl, and in accordance with the custom of the times, Le Tardif gave the girl his own name of Olivier.
 In addition to the name Marie Olivier, the Jesuit missionary performing the baptism gave the girl the name Sylvestre, meaning “one who comes from the forest” or “one who lives in the forest”.
-(Thwaites, The Jesuit Relations and Allied Documents, volume 11: 1610-1791) http://puffin.creighton.edu/jesuit/relations/relations_01.html

 When Marie Olivier Sylvestre was ten years old, Olivier Le Tardif adopted the young Indian girl as his very own daughter but she never carried the family name of LeTardif.
 This enabled her to be educated and reared in the same manner as a well-to-do French girl.
 First he placed her as a “live-in boarder” and student with the Ursuline Nuns at Quebec, and later he boarded her with a French family (Sieur Guillaume Hubou) where she was privately tutored.
 Marie Olivier Sylvestre met and married Martin Prévost, friend of the Hubou family and a very personal friend of Olivier LeTardif.
 This marriage was to be the first marriage of record between a Native girl and a French colonist mentioned in Canadian historical records.
 The marriage took place in 1644 in Quebec.
 Recorded as witnesses to the ceremony were Olivier LeTardif and Quillaume Couillard, Le Tardif’s father in-law.